aviskarrr/aviskarrr/README.md

 echo "👨‍💻 a computer engineering student passionate about coding and innovation."

-echo "🔧 currently working on:" echo "  - backend projects using node.js."
-echo "  - advancing skills in python programming."
+echo "🔧 currently working on:" echo "  - web backend." echo "  - advancing skills in python programming."

 echo "🤖 interests:"